General Claims Information

 Panel attorneys electronically transmit their compensation claims to FDAP through eClaims.
 FDAP then reviews the claim and makes recommendations for the amount of hours and expenses approved.
 Claims are also subject to random audit by AIDOAC, which may alter the amount recommended.
 In unusual cases, the Court of Appeal itself may make the final decision as to compensation.

 Compensation claims for work completed on a case after the California Supreme Court has granted review are not processed by FDAP and must be submitted directly to that Court.
 This applies both to merits grants and grant-and-hold cases.
+The appellate projects do no review Supreme Court claims.
+Panel attorneys may use the eClaims system to create a PDF claim to email to the Supreme Court for processing.
+The attorney enters their time/expenses in eClaims, prints it to PDF, and emails it to the Supreme Court.
+Do not submit the claim to FDAP through eClaims; eClaims is merely simply being used as a platform to generate a PDF.

 Claims are evaluated under the compensation guidelines.
 The hourly rate for panel attorneys varies depending upon the type of case.